padeir0/puls/readme.md

-This is my attempt at creating an universal programming language syntax that is not hard to type, not hard to read and that can work well with dot-autocomplete of editors.
+This is my attempt at creating an universal programming language syntax that is not hard to type, not hard to read and that can work well with dot-autocompletion of editors.

 ```ebnf
 Whitespace = '\r' | ' ' | Comment.